 Set up for the appointment somewhere quiet where you won’t be interrupted.
-Make sure you can all see and hear each other.
+Make sure everyone can see and hear each other.

 Gather everything you need – reports, photos or video.
-Have a notepad handy, so you can write down what the health professional says.
+Have a notepad and pen handy, so you can write down what the health professional says.

 Preparing children for telehealth appointments

 Talk with your child about what to expect.
-Tell your child they’ll be seeing a health professional and explain why.
+Tell your child they’ll be meeting a health professional, and explain why.

 Talk with older children about whether they want you to be at the appointment.

-Have some toys or activities ready to keep younger children engaged during the appointment.
+Have toys or activities ready to keep younger children busy during the appointment.

 Getting the most out of telehealth appointments